 The health and safety of our community is our top priority.
 We know that many people are understandably concerned about the current pandemic situation.
 MCAST is taking increased health and safety measures to address these concerns while ensuring that learning can continue.
 As the situation continues to develop, please stay updated by visiting mcast.edu.mt/covid19 for the latest information.
 You can also visit the circulars section for all the official messages sent to staff and students.

-- Data on the daily number of new reported COVID-19 cases and deaths by EU/EEA countryby ECDC on April 11, 2021 at 12:00 pm
+- Data on the daily number of new reported COVID-19 cases and deaths by EU/EEA countryby ECDC on September 24, 2021 at 12:00 pm

 The downloadable data file is updated daily and contains the latest available public data on COVID-19.
 Each row/entry contains the number of new cases and deaths reported per day and per country in the EU/EEA.

-- Communicable disease threats report, 4-10 April 2021, week 14by ECDC on April 9, 2021 at 12:00 pm
+- Communicable disease threats report, 19-25 September 2021, week 38by ECDC on September 24, 2021 at 12:00 pm

 News (English) - World Health Organization Corporate news releases, statements, and notes for media issued by the World Health Organization.

 - Global leaders commit further support for global equitable access to COVID-19 vaccines and COVAXon September 23, 2021 at 4:17 pm